 - 1. Prepare smooth slope before the wattling procedure is started.
 Shallow gullies should be smoothed as work progresses. - 2.
 Dig small trench across the slope on contour, to place rolls in.
-The trench should be deep enough to accommodate half the thickness of the roll.
-When the soil is loose and uncompactated, the trench should be deep enough to bury there roll 2/3 of its thickness because the ground will settle. - 3.
+The trench should be deep enough to accommodate a third to half the thickness of the roll. - 3.
 It is critical that rolls are installed perpendicular to water movement, parallel to slope contour.
 Start building trenches and install the rolls from the bottom of the slope and work up. - 4.
 Lay the roll along the trenches fitting it snugly against the soil.
 Make sure no gaps exist between the soil and the wattle. - 5.
 Use a straight bar to drive clean holes through the roll and into the soil.
 Drive the stake through prepared hole into soil.
 Leave only 1 or 2 inches of stake exposed above roll. - 6.
-Install stakes at 4 feet max intervals. - 7.
-Construct an earthen berm along the uphill side of the roll to force sheet flow into the roll and prevent water from piping into the trench. - 8.
-When more than one roll is placed in a row, the rolls should overlap, one in front of the other, by at least 1 foot and staked securely to prevent piping.
+Install stakes at 4 feet max intervals.
+Either staking method shown above can be used. - 7.
+Construct an compacted earthen berm along the uphill side of the roll to force sheet flow into the roll and prevent water from piping into the trench. - 8.
+When more than one roll is placed in a row, the rolls should overlap, one in front of the other, by at least 1 foot and staked securely to prevent piping. - 9.
+Wattles with plastic netting need to be removed after the wet season has ended.